eldskald/creative-block/README.md

 make dev
 ```

-It will create a `build` directory, put the binary `dev-app` in there and run it.
+It will create a `build` directory, put the binary `dev-app` in there and run it, deleting it after you close it.
 Easy for quickly compiling changes and running the game with them.
 You can also add a `SCENE` env var to load a specific scene on `assets/scenes` by name without the `.dat`, for example:

 ```console
 SCENE=03 make dev